ALopezMoreno/pmns_transforms/README.md

 ## Citing

 If you use this package in your work, please cite following paper:
-- Testing T2K’s Bayesian constraints with priors in alternate parameterisations, arXiv:2507.02101.
+- Testing T2K’s Bayesian constraints with priors in alternate parameterisations: arXiv:2507.02101.

 ## License